imevanc/chronobox/README.md

 - timezone: The timezone to check (e.g., 'America/New_York').
 - returns: An object with start and end properties containing the DST transition dates, or null if no DST.

-## 📝 Contributing
-Contributions are welcome!
-Please follow these steps:

-1. Fork this repository.
-2. Create a feature branch: git checkout -b feat/feature-name.
-3. Commit your changes: git commit -m "feat: add feature-name".
-4. Push to your branch: git push origin feat/feature-name.
-5. Open a pull request.

 ## 📄 License
-ChronoBox is open-source software, licensed under the MIT License.
+ChronoBox is open-source software, licensed under the [MIT License](LICENSE).

 ## ❤️ Support
 If you find ChronoBox helpful, please give it a ⭐️ on GitHub and share it with your fellow developers!